 Advertiser Disclosure: This post includes references to offers from our partners.
 We may receive compensation when you click on links to those products.
 However, the opinions expressed here are ours alone and at no time has the editorial content been provided, reviewed, or approved by any issuer.

-Business Edge merges the best features of a low APR credit card with an above average 0% APR introductory promotion that applies to purchases and balance transfers.
+This card merges the best features of a low APR credit card with an excellent 0% APR introductory promotion that applies to purchases and balance transfers.
 If you’re a frugal business owner looking for help financing a large purchase or seeking to pay down existing high-interest credit card debt, this card is worth a closer look.

 One thing this card isn’t good for: earning rewards.
 If your top priority is to earn a return on everyday spending, and not just avoid interest charges on balances carried from month to month, check out one of U.S. Bank’s rewards-bearing business credit cards.

-The U.S. Bank Business Edge™ Platinum Card has a 12-month, 0% APR introductory promotion on purchases and balance transfers.
-You can make qualifying purchases at any time, but qualifying balance transfers must be executed within the first 60 days.
+The U.S. Bank Business Platinum Card has a 20-month, 0% APR introductory promotion on purchases and balance transfers.
+You can make qualifying purchases at any time, but qualifying balance transfers must be executed within the first 30 days.
 Following the end of the introductory period, the regular purchase and balance transfer APR applies to all balances.

 Account Management and Expense Tracking Tools

-This card comes with some useful account management expense tracking tools under the FlexControl banner:
+This card comes with some useful account management expense tracking tools:

 - Employee Card Controls.
-These controls let you “manage how, where and when your employees can use their cards.”
-You can limit card use by geographical area, merchant type (for instance, travel only), time and day of week, dollar amount, transaction type, and more.
+These controls let you manage employee card use You can limit card use by geographical area, merchant type (for instance, travel only), time and day of week, dollar amount, transaction type, and more.

 - Choose Your Own Statement Due Date.
 You can choose the option that best fits your company’s cash flow from multiple statement due dates.
 You can change your selection at any time.